cBournhonesque/lightyear/NOTES.md

   - the target is mapped to the correct client-of entities on the server

 - or the message itself should support it? i.e. we have InputMessage<> (for the server) and RebroadcastInput?
 Rebroadcast input gets added only if the user requests it in the registry.

-# Inputs

-- Add Started to each ClientOf when the server starts

-# Prediction

-- Should we only apply prediction for a single timeline?
-Maybe not?
-  - we have a separate timeline per Receiver
-  - we could have a separate Rollback per receiver.
-  - we could do the rollback only for one of the receivers.
-  - for Resources, it would only work if we only have one receiver.
-- The problem is that the rollback re-runs the FixedUpdate schedule for the entire world.
-  - So realistically we can only have timeline with rollback per world.

 # Server